TonyPhipps/SIEM/Incident-Response-Plan.md

   - Maintain up-to-date work log and other details within the incident tracking system(s).
   - Provide feedback and/or adjustments regarding protection measures, identification and detection content, and response actions.
   - Share and document lessons learned to improve the overall service and team.
-- Senior Incident Handling Leads will:
+- Senior Incident Responders will:
   - Provide oversight and management of responsibilities for Incident Responders.
   - Monitor the enterprise-wide status of computer incident response actions and activities.
   - Provide guidance and assistance to all organizational elements in dealing with computer incidents/events.